 II.
-AUTOMOTIVE TECHNOLOGY-ASCCA
+AUTOMOTIVE TECHNOLOGY-AUTOMOTIVE SERVICE COUNCILS OF CALIFORNIA ASCCA

-The Automotive Service Councils of California Association (ASCCA) sponsored degree program offers a unique, on-the-job training opportunity to those students who are accepted.
-Training includes all National Automotive Technicians Education Foundation (NATEF) certification areas for Master Technician Certification.
-Students will be required to further their studies in an ASCCAsponsoring dealership as a paid, work experience technician.
-This program requires an application, a sponsor relationship with an ASCCA repair dealer, or affiliated member business of the association.
-Successful students will gain over 1000 hours of documented and evaluated paid work experience relating to the learning objectives of the program, Automotive Service Excellence master certifications, and California Smog Inspector and Repair Technician training licensing.
+The Automotive Service Councils of California Association (ASCCA) sponsored degree program offers a unique, on-the-job training opportunity for students accepted by a sponsoring Automotive Repair Dealer (ARD) or affiliate.
+Students will be required to further their studies in an ASCCA-sponsoring repair facility as a paid apprentice, technician.
+Successful students will gain over 1000 hours of documented and evaluated paid work experience relating to the learning objectives of the program, Automotive Service Excellence Certifications, and California Smog Inspector and Repair Technician licensing training.
+This is an excellent major for students wanting to own or operate an independent business.